-Huck’s Market has gone live with an AI-native point-of-sale system at its flagship Carmi, Illinois, location, becoming the first c-store chain to deploy the technology in a live store environment.
+Huck’s Market has gone live with an artificial intelligence-native point-of-sale system at its flagship location in Carmi, Illinois, becoming the first c-store chain to deploy the technology in-store.

 Murat Tokad, president and CEO of Martin & Bayley Inc., parent company of Huck’s Market, said the collaboration gave the chain direct influence over how the platform operates in the field.